-Overall the actions designed to support achievement of the goal were implemented as planned, except Action 2.
-The Enrichment Activities and Advisory Curriculum action have not been implemented as planned due to not having sufficient staff to support activities as needed.
+Overall the actions designed to support achievement of the goal were implemented as planned, except we did not institute the Advisory Council, Grupo Estudiantil for the middle school students though a middle school yearbook committee was established.
+The Enrichment Activities and Advisory Curriculum action have not been implemented as planned due to not having sufficient staff to support activities as needed and the DoC's bandwidth.
+In addition, we did not utilize the supplemental technology programs Nearpod or PearDeck premium because of the return to in-person instructional practices.